tamaghan/AIAA/README.md

 - Currently in Progress: You can checkout the progress of the Website under Proects tab on Github.

-- Currently accessible at "tamaghan.github.io" will soon cheange it to a custom domain
+- Currently accessible at www.tamaghan.github.io will soon add custom domain.